Shree2244/Signal-and-Image-Processing/README.md

 8. **Boundary Extraction:** Identifies and extracts object boundaries, essential for isolating regions or detecting changes in images.
 9. **Edge Detection:** Using convolution techniques to detect vertical, horizontal, diagonal edges on images with and without in-built functions.
 10. **Video Processing Fundamentals:** Converting video to image frames and then applying techniques like blurring, sharpening, thresholding, contrast stretching, increasing or decreasing intensity.
+11. **Discrete Fourier Transform (DFT):** It is a fundamental mathematical operation that allows us to transform a time-domain signal into its frequency-domain representation.